How to Claim PCP Commission Back in 2026

 Option 1: Wait for your lender to contact you

-Under the scheme, lenders are required to proactively contact consumers who are likely owed money.
-They have six months after the implementation period ends to do this.
-For Scheme 2 agreements, that means lenders must contact you by around January 2027.
+Lenders are required to proactively contact consumers who are likely owed money.
+For Scheme 2 agreements, lenders must contact you by around January 2027.

 Pros: You do not need to do anything.

 Cons: You will be in the slower queue.
 Lenders will prioritise existing complainants first.
-If they do not contact you, the final deadline to complain is 31 August 2027 — miss that, and you may lose your right to claim under the scheme.
+The final deadline to complain is 31st August 2027.

 Option 2: Complain to your lender now

 This is the fastest route.
-If you complain before the implementation period ends (30 June 2026 for post-2014 agreements), you are classified as a "complainant."
-Lenders must respond to complainants within three months of the implementation period ending — months ahead of people who waited.
+Complain before the implementation period ends (30th June 2026 for post-2014 agreements) and you are classified as a complainant.
+Lenders must respond to complainants within three months of the implementation period ending, months ahead of people who waited.

 Cons: You need to write a letter.
-But that is straightforward, and Frank can draft it for you in minutes.
+Frank can draft it in minutes.

 Option 3: Use a Claims Management Company (CMC)

-The FCA designed this scheme specifically so that consumers can access it directly, without an intermediary.
-The FCA has also set up a joint taskforce with the Solicitors Regulation Authority, the Advertising Standards Authority, and the Information Commissioner's Office to tackle poor practices by some CMCs and law firms handling motor finance claims.
+The FCA designed this scheme specifically so consumers can access it directly.
+The FCA has also set up a joint taskforce with the SRA, the ASA and the ICO to tackle poor practices by some CMCs and law firms.

 Pros: They handle everything.